New Mexico Green Chile Stew

 - If you are using tomatoes, add to the broth.

-- If adding potatoes, boil till potatoes are tender.
+- If you added potatoes, boil till potatoes are tender.

 - Stir in the beans and chicken.
 Cook just till it returns to a boil.